Table of Contents

 • max_get_multi_concurrency: maximum number of concurrent connections when fetching keys.
 If set to 0, the concurrency is unlimited.

 • max_get_multi_batch_size: maximum number of keys a single underlying operation should fetch.
-If more keys are specified, internally keys are splitted into multiple batches and fetched concurrently, honoring max_get_multi_concurrency.
+If more keys are specified, internally keys are split into multiple batches and fetched concurrently, honoring max_get_multi_concurrency.
 If set to 0, the batch size is unlimited.

 • max_item_size: maximum size of an item to be stored in memcached.
 This option should be set to the same value of memcached -I flag (defaults to 1MB) in order to avoid wasting network round trips to store items larger than the max item size allowed in memcached.
 If set to 0, the item size is unlimited.